akhilesh-balaji/Textylic/README.md

 - A Windows machine, running Windows 7 or higher. *Note: Only Windows 10 has been tested.*

 **Note:** If you have any features that are not on this list, or any bugs to report, please create a new issue in the "Issues" tab above.
-The items which have a version number next to them are planned for that release number, the others will be updated soon.Wanted                                                  |
+The items which have a version number next to them are planned for that release number, the others will be updated soon.

 ## Screenshot